 Pancreatic Cancer is a devastating disease.
-Fifty-five thousand new patients were diagnosed this year in the United States (1).
-It is painful and usually diagnosed too late for effective treatment with currently available therapies.
-Researchers in the Tuveson Lab at Cold Spring Harbor Laboratory are hoping to change the fate of those diagnosed with pancreatic cancer by targeting the cancer associated fibroblasts (CAFs) that support tumor growth.
+This year alone, fifty-five thousand new patients were diagnosed in the United States (1).
+Unfortunately, not only is it painful, but it is usually diagnosed too late for effective treatment with currently available therapies.
+Researchers in the Tuveson Lab at Cold Spring Harbor Laboratory are hoping to change the fate of those diagnosed with pancreatic cancer by targeting the cancer-associated fibroblasts (CAFs) that support tumor growth.

 Like all solid tumors, PDAC is made up of both cancerous cells and a support system, the stroma (3).
 However, PDAC is unique in that close to 90 percent of the tumor mass is stroma, and it is in the stroma that CAFs secrete factors that promote tumor progression and metastasis.
 (4).